MaryJo Webster

 "Juvenile Injustice," a four-part series published in the Star Tribune in 2022.
 It was a finalist for the Pulitzer Prize for Investigative Reporting.

-"Failing Grades," a series that revealed significant flaws in oversight of Minnesota's charter school system.
-Published in the Star Tribune in 2024.
+"Failing Grades," a 2024 series that revealed significant flaws in oversight of Minnesota's charter school system.
+Winner EWA Investigative & Public Service award.
+PDFs of story 1, story 2, story 3

 "Question of Risk: Medtronic's Lost Study," published in the Star Tribune in 2016.
 Link to online story (design is broken).
 PDF of story text only.
 This story was a finalist in the Scripps Howard awards.